I moved to Da Nang from the USA in 2018. I visit Hoi An regularly on my motorbike for coffee, to eat, or to explore.

 Hoi An’s Old Town, or Ancient Town, is a UNESCO World Heritage Site.
 This is by far Hoi An’s most popular and touristy area, but its charm as an ancient port city is still tangible.
 You will not see many buildings taller than two or three stories.
 They exist but are rare.

 As you branch out from this area, it becomes less touristy.
 But, overall, Hoi An itself has become a major tourist attraction.
 I like visiting and looking past the touristy vibes, but authentic experiences are harder to find.
 You’ll need to wander outside the Old Town area.
+I’ll explain some of the areas below.

 The buildings, the architecture, the scenery, the lanterns, the walking bridges, and the Thu Bon River are all really beautiful, though.
 And the entire Ancient Town is very walkable.